 \subsection{Affine dual recourse adaptation}

 { }

-Under Assumptions~\ref{assm:evalutionfunction} and \ref{assm:penaltysupport}, we will show that the set $\mathcal{Y}$ defined in~\eqref{opt:cone_satisficing} admits an equivalent reformulation (through a conic inequality and a polyhedral uncertainty set) as a set of a similar nature but with linear constraints and a conic uncertainty set.
-The following result is a precursor to obtaining an alternate formulation for $\mathcal{Y}$, which would eventually enable us to obtain a safe approximation of the robust satisficing problem via affine dual recourse adaptation. \begin{proposition} Under Assumption~\ref{assm:penaltysupport}, for any $\bm{a} \in \mathbb{R}^{n_z}$ and $k \geq 0$, we have
+Under Assumptions~\ref{assm:evalutionfunction} and \ref{assm:penaltysupport}, we will show that the set $\mathcal{Y}$ which is defined in~\eqref{opt:cone_satisficing} through a conic inequality and a polyhedral uncertainty set admits an equivalent reformulation as a set of a similar nature but with linear constraints and a conic uncertainty set.
+The following result is a precursor for obtaining the alternate formulation of $\mathcal{Y}$, which would eventually enable us to obtain a safe approximation of the robust satisficing problem via affine dual recourse adaptation. \begin{proposition} Under Assumption~\ref{assm:penaltysupport}, for any $\bm{a} \in \mathbb{R}^{n_z}$ and $k \geq 0$, we have

 where $\bar{\mathcal V}$ is the perspective cone of $\mathcal V$ given by